I Am Not Your Muslim

 As happened with the Khans, the identity matrix is a trap that presents itself as the answer to broad-brush generalizations about Muslims as terrorists or radicals, but actually ends up being similarly simplistic.

 A whole cottage industry has taken root, one that presents different Muslim products, sometimes literally in a matrix.
-A popular video of different Muslims saying "I'm Muslim but I'm not [insert generically Muslim quality]" is a good example of this genre of well-intentioned efforts that legitimizes all the questions hanging over Muslims.
+A popular video of different Muslims saying "I'm Muslim but I'm not [insert generically Muslim quality]" is a good example of this genre of well-intentioned efforts that legitimize all the questions hanging over Muslims.
 Hijabi women rap and pose on the cover of Playboy.
 Muslim reformers in hipster beards and skinny jeans are featured in magazines, reducing "empowerment" to lifestyle and perpetuating the trope of the good Muslim — a relatable, relatively affluent creature whose identity enables a non-Muslim to neatly annotate and categorize in a manner that does not challenge any latent prejudices or preconceptions.

 Everyone else gets to be treated as an individual, complex and irreducible, while Muslims get treated as Muslims.
 The Muslim identity matrix is not to be conflated with a pride in identity.
 That is more of an effortless expression, un-demanded.